getyourguide/ios-senior-mid-challenge/README.md

 # iOS challenge

 ## What to expect
-We want to learn more about how you approach a challenge as an iOS Engineer.
-For that we prepared a simple app that isn’t made with best practices in mind.
+We want to learn more about how you approach a challenge as an iOS Engineer and for that we prepared a simple app that isn’t made with best practices in mind.

 The challenge will be composed of a pair programming session, where we are going to improve and fix some issues in that app, that has a simple requirement:

 ```